Joggers' Park (film)

 Joggers' Park is a 2003 Indian Hindi-language drama film directed by Anant Balani and written by Subhash Ghai.
-It stars Bengali actor Victor Bannerjee, Perizaad Zorabian and Divya Dutta.
+It stars renowned actor Victor Bannerjee, Perizaad Zorabian and Divya Dutta.
 It was filmed on location in Mumbai's Jogger's Park.

 The film was released on 12 September 2003 and performed well at the box office.

 Plot

 The film opens at a Rotary Club function to honour a retired Justice Jyotin Chatterjee.
 The judge has served the profession all his life with honour and spotless integrity.
 As he is about to retire, he recognises there will now be a void in his life.
 His wife remarks to reporters that neither he nor she knows what he would do after he retires.

 Retired life is not easy for the ageing judge.
 The younger generation is bolder and quicker than he was in his time.
 He is invited as the guest of honour at many functions.
 But he finds that his stump speech about the venerable and time-tested legal profession falls flat.
 The youngsters wish to know when the law will relax its grip on their issues (principally around love, romance, and sex).
 The judge admits that love makes the world go round and urges the youngsters to enjoy their youth but to do so responsibly.
 The judge also agrees (after some initial reluctance) to a suggestion from his family and visits Joggers Park to get some exercise.
 He finds that the park moves at the pace of its younger regulars, much too quickly for him.
 He wonders if he will ever catch up.

 Around this time, he meets Jenny Suratwala at Joggers Park.
 Jenny is a young and vivacious freelance model and event planner.
 One of his speeches had made an impression on her young mind, and she wishes to learn more about him.
 They become friends.
 As their friendship deepens, they discover a new world in each other.
 Jenny learns from the judge's vast experiences, and the judge uses her perspectives to enter and appreciate the younger generation.
 Jenny brings an element of need.
 She is faced with a legal problem around the ownership of her late father's apartment, and the judge helps her fight and win her case.